drug-design/course/docs/chapters/synthesis-of-drugs.md

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/pri_tactic.png){: loading=lazy }
 ### Reaction Classifications

-One of the best ways to organize a plan of attack is to use operational classifications of chemical reactions.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/reaction-classifications-c4a10a8d'><i class='fa fa-play' aria-hidden='true'></i></button>One of the best ways to organize a plan of attack is to use operational classifications of chemical reactions.
 There are different ways of characterizing organic reactions, which are useful tools for recognizing patterns of chemical reactivity.
 These are crucial to the design of a reaction.
 Some of these classifications are presented in the following pages.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/reaction_classification.png){: loading=lazy }
 #### By Changes Occurring in the Reactant Molecules

-When considering the structural changes occurring in the reactant molecules, it is useful to distinguish broad classes of reactions such as addition, elimination, substitution and rearrangements.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/by-changes-occurring-reactant-molecules-e91a8dc0'><i class='fa fa-play' aria-hidden='true'></i></button>When considering the structural changes occurring in the reactant molecules, it is useful to distinguish broad classes of reactions such as addition, elimination, substitution and rearrangements.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/structural_chg.png){: loading=lazy }
 #### By Reaction Types

-It is sometimes useful to describe reactions in terms of changes of properties (e.g. oxidation state, acidity etc...) or in terms of species that seek out charged centers (e.g. nucleophiles, electrophiles).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/by-reaction-types-af0062f9'><i class='fa fa-play' aria-hidden='true'></i></button>It is sometimes useful to describe reactions in terms of changes of properties (e.g. oxidation state, acidity etc...) or in terms of species that seek out charged centers (e.g. nucleophiles, electrophiles).
 In the example below, we look at the oxidation changes of the carbon atoms of the double bond: one has been oxidized (C2) and the other (C3) reduced.
 Note that this type of description is independent of the mechanism.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[rms]: Root Mean Square: the square root of the arithmetic average of the square's set of values.